Introduction

-- Etckeeper is a tool designed to help you manage and track changes to your configuration files in the
+- Etckeeper is a tool designed to help you manage and track changes to your configuration

 /etc